parmod25feb/sample-python-programs/README.md

-# pythonprograms
+# Program in Python language
-This repository is having Python programs outlined here:
+This repository is having programs written in Python language and the list is outlined below:

 1. Checking occurrences of the words in the string
 2. Checking occurrences of the characters in the string